Rate Limiting

 Logging

 The rate limiter provides detailed logging to help you understand its behavior.
-You can configure logging levels using configure_logging
+You can configure logging levels using configure_logging.

 Example Log Output